I'm a research consultant and social scientist. I help technologists, designers and scientists work with and find

 I give talks and run workshops on topics like women in technology, risk taking, measuring fuzzy concepts and how to develop ethnographic skills.
 I collaborate to offer workshops with the Alveare Collective.

-I am the founder of the Athenas, an online network for female identified folks who have left or are considering leaving academia.
+I am the founder of the Athenas, an online network for female identified and nonbinary/gender nonconforming folk who have left or are considering leaving academia.

 I spent a year doing research as an embedded ethnographer at the U.S. Green Building Council while they created the LEED v4 Green Building Standard.
 I wanted to understand how a mission-driven organization changed the market with a voluntary standard.

 I have taught courses at Portland State University, Bucknell University, the University of Arizona and Jesuit Worldwide Learning through Regis University.
 I was an AAAS Science and Technology Policy Fellow at the Department of Energy.
 I led the inaugural Bucknell in D.C. program on Energy and the Environment and was a founding member of the Sustainability Working Group.

 I have a B.A. in Sociology/Anthropology from Earlham College and an M.A. and Ph.D. in Sociology from the University of Arizona.

 I'm a storyteller and a writer.
 I've told stories on stage with the Portland Story Theater and Mystery Box.
 My literary writing has been published in Narratively, The Dandelion Review, VoiceCatchers and Stoneboat Literary Journal where I was honored to be nominated for the Pushcart Prize.

 I live in Portland, Oregon and in my free time I enjoy knitting, hiking and travel.
 I am a board member of the Enthusiasm Collective, a co-working space of creative and socially minded people.
 I volunteer with The Dougy Center for grieving children and families.
 I hold the rank of shodan (first degree black belt) in Aikido, a Japanese martial art.